History of Haiti: The Pearl of the Antilles (1711–1789)

 In 1711, the city of Cap-Français was formally established by Louis XIV and took over as capital of the colony from Port-de-Paix.
 In 1726, the city of Les Cayes was founded on the Southern coast; it became the biggest settlement in the south.
 In 1749, the city of Port-au-Prince was established on the west coast, which in 1770 took over as the capital of the colony from Cap-Français; however that same year the 1770 Port-au-Prince earthquake and tsunami destroyed the city, killing 200 people immediately, and 30,000 later from famine and disease brought on by the natural disaster.
 This was the second major earthquake to hit Saint-Domingue as it followed the 1751 Port-au-Prince earthquake, which had left only a single stone-built building standing in the town.

 Prior to the Seven Years' War (1756–1763), the economy of Saint-Domingue gradually expanded, with sugar and, later, coffee becoming important export crops.
 After the war, which disrupted maritime commerce, the colony underwent rapid expansion.
 In 1767 it exported 72 million pounds of raw sugar and 51 million pounds of refined sugar, one million pounds of indigo, and two million pounds of cotton.
 Saint-Domingue became known as the "Pearl of the Antilles" – the richest colony in the 18th-century French empire.
 By the 1780s, Saint-Domingue produced about 40 percent of all the sugar and 60 percent of all the coffee consumed in Europe.
 This single colony, roughly the size of Hawaii or Belgium, produced more sugar and coffee than all of Britain's West Indian colonies combined.

 In the second half of the 1780s, Saint-Domingue accounted for a third of the entire Atlantic slave trade.
 The population of the African slaves imported for these plantations is estimated to have been 790,000.
-Between 1764 and 1771, the average importation of slaves varied between 10,000 and 15,000, by 1786 about 28,000, and, from 1787 onward, the colony received more than 40,000 slaves a year.
-However, the inability to maintain slave numbers without constant resupply from Africa meant the slave population, by 1789, totaled 500,000.
+Between 1764 and 1771, the average importation of slaves varied between 10,000 and 15,000, by 1786 about 28,000, and, from 1787 onward, the colony received more than 40,000 West African slaves a year.
+However, the inability to maintain slave numbers without constant resupply from Central and West Africa meant the slave population, by 1789, totaled 500,000.
 This was ruled over by a white population that, by 1789, numbered only 32,000.
 At all times, a majority of slaves in the colony were African-born, as the brutal conditions of slavery prevented the population from experiencing growth through natural increase.
-African culture thus remained strong among slaves to the end of French rule, in particular the folk-religion of Vodou, which commingled Catholic liturgy and ritual with the beliefs and practices of Guinea, Congo, and Dahomey.
+African culture thus remained strong among slaves to the end of French rule, in particular the folk-religion of Vodou, which commingled Catholic liturgy and ritual with the beliefs and practices of Guinea, Congo and Benin.